Anna Macleod

-Anna MacGillivray Macleod DSc (15 May 1917 – 13 August 2004) was a Scottish biochemist and academic, an authority on brewing and distilling.
+Anna MacGillivray Macleod (15 May 1917 – 13 August 2004) was a Scottish biochemist and academic, an authority on brewing and distilling.
 She was a professor at Heriot-Watt University in Edinburgh.
 She was the world's first female Professor of Brewing and Biochemistry.

 Family

 Born in Kirkhill, she was the daughter of Margaret Ingram Sangster and Rev. Alasdair MacGillivray Macleod.
 Her family lineage traces to the Isle of Lewis, where her grandfather, Rev. George Macleod, was the Minister of Garrabost.
 Her father was also born on the Isle of Lewis.
 She was second cousin to politician and former Chancellor of the Exchequer, Iain Norman Macleod.
 Her family belongs to the branch of the Macleods of Pabbay and Uig.